 Mrs. Sarah Wright (Headteacher) Designated Safeguarding Lead and Designated Teacher

 Miss.
-Heather Jones (Deputy Headteacher and KS2 SENCo) Designated Safeguarding Lead
+Heather Jones (Deputy Headteacher and KS2 Inclusion Lead) Designated Safeguarding Lead

-Miss Jenny Flack (Assistant Headteacher and KS1 SENCo) Deputy Safegaurding Lead
+Miss Jenny Flack (Assistant Headteacher and KS1 Inclusion Lead) Deputy Safegaurding Lead

 Ms. Julie Gray / Mr. Philip Shaw - Safeguarding Governor

 Hampshire County Council delivered Designated Safeguarding Lead training and refresher courses to the DSLs during the academic year 2016 - 17.
-In addition, both DSLs and the Safeguarding Governor hold the Safer Recruitment in Education certificate and Mrs. Sarah Wright has attended WRAP Training, delivered by the Home Office (November 2015), which has been disseminated to all staff.
-Both our Safeguarding Governor and Designated Teacher have also attended relevant training this year.
+In addition, both DSLs and the Safeguarding Governor hold the Safer Recruitment in Education certificate (updated 2018) and Mrs. Sarah Wright has attended WRAP Training, delivered by the Home Office (November 2015), which has been disseminated to all staff.
+Our Safeguarding Governor and Designated Teacher have also attended relevant training this year.

 As an outstanding school we ensure that: